mohammedterryjack/single_shot_classification_lite/README.md

 # Single-Shot Classification (Lite)

-Same as other repo but lite weight version - using Poincare embeddings and XLM

 ## One-Shot Training

 Quickly train your model by showing a few examples of how you want your data to be labelled (You can even do sequences).
 The data should be formatted like so: